openstack-archive/congress/doc/source/deployment.rst

 across multiple services and even hosts.
 Here are the options for using that feature.

-``distributed_architecture``
-    Whether to enable the distributed architecture.
-Don't set it to true in before Newton release since the new architecture is still under development as of Newton.
-Default is false.
-Appears in [DEFAULT] section.

 ``node_id``
     Unique ID of this Congress instance.
 Can be any string.
 Useful if you want to create multiple, distributed instances of Congress.
 Appears